-- Where a customer discloses family violence then the financial firm should take this on face value and not require the customer to provide evidence, for example, in the form of an intervention order. - As it may be difficult for a customer experiencing family violence to gather supporting documents such as payslips or account statements, a financial firm should be willing to consider providing assistance without these documents. - Waiving a debt may be an appropriate solution, if this will assist the customer to move on from an abusive relationship and achieve economic independence. - As safety considerations will be particularly important, a financial firm should ensure that any discussions or correspondence it has with the other borrower, or with third parties such as collection agencies, protects the confidentiality and safety of their customer.
+- Where a customer discloses family violence then the FSP should take this on face value and not require the customer to provide evidence, for example, in the form of an intervention order. - As it may be difficult for a customer experiencing family violence to gather supporting documents such as payslips or account statements, an FSP should be willing to consider providing assistance without these documents. - Waiving a debt may be an appropriate solution, if this will assist the customer to move on from an abusive relationship and achieve economic independence. - As safety considerations will be particularly important, an FSP should ensure that any discussions or correspondence it has with the other borrower, or with third parties such as collection agencies, protects the confidentiality and safety of their customer.

-2.8 Credit reporting and default listing
+2.7 Credit reporting and default listing

-Financial firms have an obligation to provide accurate information if they are reporting credit or default information to credit reporting bodies.
+FSPs have an obligation to provide accurate information if they are reporting credit or default information to credit reporting bodies.
 Because co-borrowers are jointly and severally liable for joint debts, it means that if one borrower stops servicing the loan, both borrowers are at risk of being credit listed.
 In situations where family violence is present, this may represent one form of coercion by one borrower over the other.

 We understand that adverse credit information on an individual's credit report can be a significant barrier to recovery and achieving financial independence.
-Taking this into account, there may be occasions, in particular if family violence is present, where it will be appropriate for financial firms to remove or refrain from entering credit information about a vulnerable borrower.
+Taking this into account, there may be occasions, in particular if family violence is present, where it will be appropriate for FSPs to remove or refrain from entering credit information about a vulnerable borrower.

-If a financial firm is on notice that a borrower is experiencing family violence
+If an FSP is on notice that a borrower is experiencing family violence

-The F should not default list the borrower.
+The FSP should not default list the borrower.
 Instead it should place enforcement action on hold while it works with the borrower to overcome his or her financial difficulty with the loan.
-This does not prevent the financial firm from making arrangements to enter a default listing against the other borrower, if appropriate.
+This does not prevent the FSP from making arrangements to enter a default listing against the other borrower, if appropriate.

-If a financial firm is unaware family violence is or was present until after a default listing is made
+If an FSP is unaware family violence is or was present until after a default listing is made

-Where a financial firm default lists a borrower who has experienced family violence because it was not aware of the borrower's circumstances at the time of the listing, we consider it to be good industry practice for the financial firm to remove the listing.
+Where an FSP default lists a borrower who has experienced family violence because it was not aware of the borrower's circumstances at the time of the listing, we consider it to be good industry practice for the FSP to remove the listing.